mgalbright/llm-shell-translator/README.md

 This is a simple script to enhance your productivity in the linux terminal, by enabling you to read and write bash commands in plain English.
-In essence, this gives you a unviersal translator to the linux terminal.
+In essence, this gives you a universal translator to the linux terminal.
 This is powered by the OpenAI API.

 Caution: This is meant as a fun scripting exercise ONLY.
 This is  not a production-ready tool.